Cheapest car insurance in Montana for a bad driving record

 Cheapest car insurance after an accident in Montana

-State Farm has the lowest rates after an accident at $2,075.
-GEICO also has affordable rates at $3,499.
+State Farm has the lowest average rates after an accident at $2,075 a year.
+GEICO also offers affordable rates, averaging $3,499 per year.

 CompanyAverage annual premium for clean recordAnnual premium for one at-fault accidentAnnual premium for multiple accident